swholtzman/Abalone/README.md

 WITH MAKE: make debug

-WITHOUT MAKE: g++ -std=c++17 -DDEBUG main.

-cpp Board.cpp -o abalone
+WITHOUT MAKE: g++ -std=c++17 -DDEBUG main.cpp Board.cpp -o abalone

 ./abalone Test1.input

-## How to compare the output to the desired output:
+## How to compare the output to the desired output (The output files used to be "boards.txt" and "moves.txt")

 WITH MAKE: make compareBoards